Warm-starting quantum optimization: Simulations with Rounded Warm-Start

 Our simulations indicate that WS-RQAOA outperforms standard RQAOA, see Fig.~\ref{fig:max_cut}, and that the number of maximum cuts found decreases with graph size.
 Fully connected graphs with 30 nodes are the hardest to solve among the graphs we consider.
 Still, for the graphs in Fig.~\ref{fig:max_cut}, we observe that the optimal $\beta^*_1$ and $\gamma^*_1$ are systematically found.
 This indicates that when warm-start and standard RQAOA fail, it is because the depth-one variational form is not versatile enough to capture the correlations in the maximum cut.
 At $\varepsilon=0.25$ we often observed that $\beta^*_1=\pi/2$ and $\gamma^*_1=0$, see Fig.~\ref{fig:graph_example}.
 We therefore benchmark WS-RQAOA against a classical recursive optimization procedure, where the average correlation matrix of the five best GW cuts is used to eliminate decision variables in each iteration, similarly to RQAOA, see black bars in Fig.~\ref{fig:max_cut}.
 This classical algorithm performs better than standard RQAOA, but slightly worse than WS-RQAOA.

 We now investigate WS-QAOA for $p>1$ in a non-recursive setting.
 Since the efficient algorithm outlined in Appendix~\ref{sec:efficient_rqaoa} is not valid for $p>1$ we solve a small, fully connected graph with six nodes and edge weights uniformly distributed in $\{-10, -9, ..., 0, ..., 10\}$, see Fig.~\ref{fig:graph_example}(a).
 The maximum cut of this graph has size 27.
 By comparing the energy landscape $E(\beta_1, \gamma_1)$ of a depth-one and depth-three WS-QAOA initialized with the cut 001111, of size 23, we observe that the optimal trial state of deeper variational forms is no-longer the initial GW cut, see Fig.~\ref{fig:graph_example}(b-d).
-We study the probability of sampling the maximum cut as a function of $p$ by running 30 WS-QAOAs each with a random initial $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ for depths $p=1,...,6$.
-The probability to sample the maximum cut increases with $p$ while the energy of the optimized trial state decreases, see Fig.~\ref{fig:depth_study_mc}.
+We study the probability of sampling the maximum cut as a function of $p$ by running 30 WS-QAOAs each with a random initial $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ chosen uniformly from $[0, 2\pi]$ and $\pm2\pi$, respectively, for depths $p=1,...,6$.
+The probability to sample the maximum cut for this graph increases with $p$ while the energy of the optimized trial state decreases, see Fig.~\ref{fig:depth_study_mc}.
+This matches our expectations from theory since the circuit at depth $p+1$ can reproduce all states of the depth $p$ variational form while being more flexible.
 Since the energy landscape is non-convex and contains many local minima it is challenging to find globally optimal parameters starting from random guesses of $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ \cite{Wang2018, Shaydulin2019, Zhou2020, Larkin2020}.
 Even at depth-one with random initial guesses for $\beta_1$ and $\gamma_1$ COBYLA does not always find the optimal $\beta_1=\pi/2$ and $\gamma_1=0$, see Fig.~\ref{fig:graph_example} and Fig.~\ref{fig:depth_study_mc}(b).
 The complexity of the energy landscape, even for this six-node graph, may therefore explain why the energy of the optimized trial state decreases slowly with $p$.